-The current version of the SSMP is Version 6 dated October 22, 2014. (b) (5)

-the PMOC completed its review and issued its OP22 SSMP review report on February 5, 2016.
-The PMOC review found that the SSMP was compliant with FTA content requirements for execution of the FFGA requested MTA to resubmit the SSMP after FFGA execution, addressing comments in the PMOC report with updated information from the P3 Concessionaire.
-MTA completed an update of the SSMP incorporating the P3 Concessionaire involvement, and submitted SSMP Version 7, dated June 14, 2018, on August 13, 2018.
+The most recent FTA/PMOC reviewed version of the SSMP is Version 6 dated October 22, 2014. (b) (5) the PMOC completed its review and issued its OP22 SSMP review report on February 5, 2016.
+The PMOC review found that the SSMP was compliant with FTA content requirements for execution of the FFGA, but requested MTA to resubmit the SSMP after FFGA execution, addressing comments in the PMOC report with updated information from the P3 MTA completed an update of the SSMP incorporating the P3 Concessionaire.
+Concessionaire involvement, and submitted SSMP Version 7, dated June 14, 2018, on August 13, 2018.
 Since there had been significant project advancement subsequent to the most recent prior review of the Purple Line SSMP, the PMOC first conducted a preliminary or "cursory" review to assure completeness before investing the effort of a detailed review.
 The PMOC completed the cursory review of SSMP Version 7 in accordance with OP22 and submitted comments to MTA on September 7, 2018.
 MTA Updated the SSMP to address the cursory review comments and on November 1, 2018, submitted SSMP Version 8, dated October 24, 2018.
-The PMOC forwarded a copy of SSMP Version 8 to MDOT, the State Safety Oversight Agency (SSOA) for this project, who is conducting its review concurrent with that of the PMOC.
-The SSOA's comments will be reconciled and combined with the PMOC's comments in a single OP22 report.
+The PMOC forwarded a copy of SSMP Version 8 to MDOT, the State Safety Oversight Agency (SSOA) for this project, who conducted a review concurrent with the PMOC's OP22 review. (b) (5)